SOUND Life Recovery

 Where: HIPAA-secure Zoom

-5) Group Case Consultation/Mentorship (IRP Focus):
+5) Group Consultation/Mentorship (IRP Focus):

 This group offers a twice-monthly, drop-in session format - an open space to deepen your understanding of co-occurring disorder treatment.
 Along with further exploration of topics from the IRP training, attendees will have an opportunity to submit cases and ask questions prior to each group*.